yonesuke/gender-age-classification/README.md

 * You can modify the value of ```image_path``` in ```prediction_age_gender.py``` to run our model on your own picture/video.

-* Note: For the sake of simplicity, I use Keras for the YOLO implementation, but I usetensorflow for the other graphs.
+* Note: For the sake of simplicity, I use Keras for the YOLO implementation, but I use tensorflow for the other graphs.

 * Note2: Don't forget to download the weight and to put them in th corresponding folder (ageWeights/freeze_graph/genderWeights)
 	* This link to each of them is available in the folder